-Also known as ‘Siamese Fighting Fish’, the betta’s origins date back hundreds of years to the Mekong basin of Laos, Thailand (formally Siam), Cambodia, Malaysia, Indonesia, Vietnam and parts of China.
+Also known as ‘Siamese Fighting Fish’, the betta’s origins date back hundreds of years to their native home of the Mekong basin of Laos, Thailand (formally Siam), Cambodia, Malaysia, Indonesia, Vietnam and parts of China.

-Bettas could be found living in shallow ponds, rice paddies, and moving streams containing water at or above 80 degrees.
+Wild betta could be found in their natural habitat, living in shallow ponds, rice paddies, and moving streams containing water of a temperature at or above 80 degrees.

 A Popular Past-time

-Even before the 1800s, children of Malaysia were intrigued by bettas.
-Collecting as many as 50 of the fish at a time from rice paddies, they would then host betta fights with the winner becoming the ‘village champion’.
+Even before the 1800s, children of Malaysia were intrigued by betta.
+Collecting as many as 50 of them at a time from rice paddies, they would then host fights with the winner becoming the ‘village champion’.

-Once the fight was over and the winning fish’s wounds healed, it would battle a new opponent.
+Once the fight was over and the winners wounds healed, it would battle a new opponent.